-15.4 Variation.
-Except as set out in these Conditions, no variation of the Contract, including the introduction of any additional terms and conditions, shall be effective unless it is agreed in writing and signed by the Customer.
+20.4 Variation.
+Except as set out in these Terms, no variation of the Contract, including the introduction of any additional terms and Terms, shall be effective unless it is agreed in writing and signed by the Customer.

 (a) Any notice given to a party under or in connection with the Contract shall be in writing and shall be:

 (i) delivered by hand or by pre-paid first-class post or other next working day delivery service at its registered office (if a company) or its principal place of business (in any other case); or

 (ii) sent by email to the addresses specified in the Order.